Pez murciélago labio rojo

 The body colour of the red-lipped batfish is light brown and greyish on its back, with a white stomach.
-On the top side there is usually a dark brown stripe made of brown dots, starting at the head and going all the way down the back to the tail.
-The snout and horn of the red-lipped batfish is a brownish colour.
+On the top side, there is usually a dark brown stripe made of brown dots, starting at the head and going all the way down the back to the tail.
+The snout and horn of the red-lipped batfish are a brownish colour.
 As its name suggests, the batfish also has bright, almost fluorescent, red lips looking as though it has recently eaten a bloody meal, or is wearing some very bright lipstick.
-It reaches up to 20.3 cm in length.

 "45% of all plastic used along the Pacific coastline of South and Central America is inadequately managed, leaking 1 million tonnes of plastic each year."